 14. Learn more about your local community together

-While we often focus on our own achievements, some great perspective can be gleaned by seeing what other people in your neighbourhood are doing — and how they are supporting one another.
-It would be wonderful to have a village to rely on and discovering your own is the first step towards this (and also towards showing your daughter community is very important).
+While we often focus on our own achievements, some great perspective can be gleaned by seeing what other people in your neighbourhood are doing – and how they are supporting one another.
+It would be wonderful to have a village to rely on and discovering your own is the first step towards this, while also towards showing your daughter that community is very important.

 15. Teach her to set goals and work towards them